PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

 When you publish a new version of an action, you can update actions used in workflows with a click (updating legacy actions in workflows requires action steps to be deleted, re-added and re-configured).

 **Support for async options**
-Async options allow action authors to render a paginated drop down menu allowing users to select from values that are programatically generated.
+Async options allow action authors to render a paginated drop down menu allowing users to select from values that are programmatically-generated.
 The most common use case is to populate the drop down based on results of an API request (e.g., to list Google Sheets in a user's drive).

 **Simplified discovery**
 Actions you publish are now grouped under **My Actions** when adding a step to a workflow.
 NOTE: this option will appear in the workflow builder *after* you publish your first action.